Brooklyn Nets vs. Boston Celtics: Injury Report

 Nets Injuries:

-OUT: Nic Claxton (rest), Noah Clowney (ankle), Tyson Etienne (Two-Way), Tosan Evbuomwan (Two-Way), De'Anthony Melton (knee), Cam Thomas (hamstring), Trendon Watford (hamstring), Dariq Whitehead (G League)
+OUT: Reece Beekman (Two-Way), Tyson Etienne (Two-Way), Tosan Evbuomwan (Two-Way), De'Anthony Melton (knee), Cam Thomas (hamstring), Dariq Whitehead (G League)

 Want to join the discussion?
 Like Nets on SI on Facebook and follow us on Twitter to stay up to date on all the latest Nets news.
 You can also meet the team behind the coverage.